-Although we do not have and are not required to have an Audit Committee, the directors have determined that Mr. Robert Levande and Mr. Peter Mills qualify as an "audit committee financial expert."
+Although we do not have and are not required to have an Audit Committee, the directors have determined that Mr. Peter Mills qualifies as an "audit committee financial expert."
 This director has financial statement preparation and interpretation ability obtained over the years from past business experience and education.